george-hawkins/esp32-setup-material/docs/NOTES.md

     $ git add package-lock.json
     $ git commit -m 'Added package-lock.json.'

-Now the project can be built, served and automatically opened it in the current browser:
+Now the project can be built, served and automatically opened in the current browser:

     $ ng serve --open